BEDFORD SPECIFIC INFORMATION

 Agencies who are involved with the adult will have to undertake specialist assessments in relation to the person’s care and support needs to identify the adult’s needs and any gaps in care that need to be addressed.
 The assessment process should involve the adult wherever possible, and relevant family members (see also Continuing Health Care (NHS)).
 Joint assessments should be undertaken wherever possible, to reduce pressure on the adult and their family.
 This will also support multi-agency working and information sharing.
 A carer’s assessment may also be required (see Assessments).

-Following an assessment and information being shared between participating agencies, an end of life care plan should be agreed between the adult, their relatives and the staff involved.
+Following an assessment and information being shared between participating agencies, an end of life advanced care plan should be agreed between the adult, their relatives and the staff involved.
+This is a document that is held by the individual.
+However key details are recorded onto SystmOne by professionals.
 This should include the adult’s expected health needs based on professionals’ knowledge of their individual condition/s, any wishes either they or their relatives may have and planning the response for deterioration in the adult’s health.

 As well as incorporating the adult’s wishes in relation to their care and support needs, including any religious or cultural requirements whilst they are alive and any forward planning needed concerning mental capacity (see Mental Capacity), the care plan should also detail any specific needs of the adult or their family after death.
 This is particularly important in order to communicate these needs to other members of staff who may care for the adult of their family and who have not been involved in the assessment, care planning or review.